Underground bunker data centre

 • Probably EMP resistant 😉

 The bunker was originally built for critical communications during crises, but it turns out to be a perfect fit for a data centre as well.
-We have reconfigured part of the space for energy-efficient servers and off-site backups, further strengthening our commitment to sustainability and continuity.
+We've reconfigured part of the space for energy-efficient servers and off-site backups.
+Fits well with how we think about sustainability and continuity.

 Bunker entrance and facilities Server racks in the bunker